 But in reality, neither of these move profiles is particularly ideal for motion systems—especially those that require smooth travel, high positioning accuracy, or stability at the end of the move.
 This is because the process of accelerating and decelerating leads to a phenomenon known as jerk.

 Just as acceleration is the rate of change (derivative) of velocity, jerk is the rate of change of acceleration.
 In other words, jerk is the rate at which acceleration is increasing or decreasing.
 Jerk is generally undesirable because it creates—you guessed it—abrupt, jerky motion.
 In industrial applications such as machine tools, SCARA robots, and dispensing systems, a rapid change in acceleration—i.e. jerk—causes the system to vibrate.
 The higher the jerk, the stronger the vibrations.
-And vibrations increase positioning accuracy, settling time, and cycle time.
+And vibrations decrease positioning accuracy while increasing settling time.

 A quick calculus refresher